maria-walker/fe-mw-news/README.md

   - Expandable Comments section diplays comments sorted by date (latest first).
 User must log in to be able to post a comment, otherwise the post button is disabled.
 Newly posted comment is displayed at the top of the list.
   - Top 10 most popular articles section displays 10 artices with the current highest number of comments.

+## Error handling

+- error 404 message with link to the homepage for bad URLs;

+- error 404 message with link to the homepage for non-existent topic in the URL;

+- user warning if empty text area is being submitted as a comment.

 ## Environment requirements

 - Node.js - version v15 and above